Almamula by Juan Sebastian Torales

 At the same time, the rather boring area, where wood exploitation leaves an environment as barren as mundane human relationships, suddenly rekindles by a novel legend of a boy who went missing.
 The monster Almamula surely got him this time -and the Argentinian Babadook is now in place as an oppressive mechanism to punish young boys who dare to trend outside the forest -and the norms.

-Torales builds up a completely conceivable family situation, in which the father is always absent, and the mother (María Soldi) has now the added task of providing moral education -whereas their daughter Natalia, explores her own world in the meantime.
+Torales builds up a completely conceivable family situation, in which the father is always absent, and the mother (María Soldi) has now the added task of providing moral education, whereas their daughter Natalia explores her own world in the meantime.

-'Almamula'lays all its cards about guilt and sin on the table from the very first start, something that diminishes the surprise value of the film.
-But it does have a really interesting character development story to tell.
+'Almamula ' lays all its cards on the table about guilt and sin from the very start, which diminishes the film's surprise value.
+But it does have a really interesting story of character development to tell.
 Nino grows up from frightened to curious to daring to provocative, and in his every step, we follow him as closely and relatedly as we can.
 His Moonlight-type mentor Malevo (Beto Frágola) is both an object to be desired and a person to carefully listen to.
-And sea again helps release the tension slowly built behind open doors.
+And the sea again helps release the tension slowly built behind open doors.

 Restraining his cinematography to a mostly realist aesthetic, Torales won't play with the supernatural as a separate element, using it mostly as the wild card for feelings to get out in the open.
 What he does play with is a generic sense of sexuality that is evident in both young and adult characters, and it ironically is set apart from the main feast and the end scene of the film (a standout in itself).
-'Almamula' proceeds rather too cautiously in its symbolic exploration, but satisfies with its broad spectrum of sexually fluid (and true) reactions that sound believable and engaging at the same time.
+'Almamula' proceeds rather too cautiously in its symbolic exploration, but it satisfies with its broad spectrum of sexually fluid (and true) reactions that sound believable and engaging at the same time.

 'Almamula' screened (World Premiere) at the 73rd Berlin Film Festival - Generation 14Plus